sc0210/2023Summer_Metaheuristic/document/HC.md

 return Global_fitness
 ```

-- Transition: find next solution (neighbor solution) by only modify one bits in the solution (add slightly movement)
+- Transition: find next solution (neighbor solution) by only modify one bits in the solution (add slightly movement), we provide two modes to operate:
+  - LR: Modify by either chose to increament of descerasement direction
+  - Rand: Randomly pick one bit in the string and modify it (1->0 or 0->1)

 - Evaluation: count the number of 1 bits in the solution
 - Determination: compare with global optimal, update if it gain better evaluation